pods-framework/pods/readme.txt

 == Changelog ==

+= 2.3.5 - May 5th, 2013 =
+* Added: Ability to add new global field options (separate from field types) and new field editor tabs
+* Various fixes that can be found on GitHub
+* Found a bug?
+Have a great feature idea?
+Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
+* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code or contribute notes and patches all from the web at: http://pods.io/github/

 = 2.3.4 - April 29th, 2013 =
 * Added: Ability to iterate through the Pods object with `foreach ( $pod as $item ) { echo $item->display( 'name' ); }`
 * Added: Ability to override serial array parameters in Pods::display() `$pod->display( array( 'name' => 'field_name', 'serial_params' => array( 'and' => '' ) ) )`